BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Postnikoff: Not great.
 A number of the robots I deal with really do need a lot of help.
 And that's one reason why I'm trying to bring awareness of this topic to the security and privacy community, especially before robots become more widespread.

 What's interesting here is that the topic of robot security overlaps heavily with IoT security, and most of what is being done in that field to make devices more secure also applies to robots.

 With the robots that you use where you're controlling them, is it generally difficult to get control access?

 Postnikoff: It depends on the robot, but many are surprisingly easy to gain control over.
-There were some first-year computer science students at my university that I was mentoring, and after a bit of instruction and background, they were able to get into the robots, even though they had no experience doing this sort of thing just hours before.
+There were some -year computer science students at my university that I was mentoring, and after a bit of instruction and background, they were able to get into the robots, even though they had no experience doing this sort of thing just hours before.

 A number of the robots I looked at have had default credentials, sent usernames and passwords in plaintext, transmitted unencrypted video streams and so on.
 These are a lot of the same problems that plague many of the other devices that people in this industry see.